algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Technical-Specifications.md

 <ins>10 october 2022:</ins> For the first day of that week, we were still trying to connect the St-Link and inject some code in it, but after some searches, we were able to determine that just needed soldering.

 <ins>11 october 2022:</ins> After soldering the St-Link, we were able to inject code in it and were searching for a hardware able to do what we wanted.

+<ins>14 october 2022:</ins> After being able to inject code in the board, we were able to start working on the code to inject.

 ## 7.4.
 Week 4: